strukturag/libheif/README.md

 You may have to run `update-mime-database /usr/share/mime` to update the list of known MIME types.

+## gdk-pixbuf loader

+libheif also includes a gdk-pixbuf loader for HEIF/AVIF images. 'make install' will copy the plugin into the system directories.
+However, you will still have to run `gdk-pixbuf-query-loaders --update-cache` to update the gdk-pixbuf loader database.

 ## License

 The libheif is distributed under the terms of the GNU Lesser General Public License.